redwoodjs/redwood/docs/docs/graphql.md

 ## Security

-We'll document more GraphQL security best practices as Redwood reaches a `v1.0` release candidate.
-For now, know that Redwood already has some baked-in best practices; for example, when deploying GraphQL to production, GraphQL Playground is automatically disabled.

 ### Secure Services

 Some of the biggest security improvements we'll be making revolve around Services (which are intimately linked to GraphQL since they're wrapped into your resolvers).
 For `v1.0` we plan to make all of your GraphQL resolvers secure by default.
 You can even opt into this behavior now—see the [Secure Services](services.md#secure-services) section.